drepetto/chiplotle/chiplotle/documentation/chapters/faq/index.rst

 **A:**
 What hardware interface are you using?
 Are you using a USB to Serial?
 What kind?
 In Windowz, Chiplotle currently only supports **COM** ports to communicate with your plotter.
-On computers with real good old RS-232 serial ports Chiplotle has no problem.
+On computers with real good-old RS-232 serial ports Chiplotle has no problem.
 Modern computers no longer have serial ports, so you need to use a USB to Serial interface to connect your plotter to your computer.
 Because Chiplotle only supports **COM** ports, what you need is a USB to Serial interface with drivers that supports VCP (Virtual COM Port), so that your USB to Serial interface shows up as a **COM** port.
-You may want to get USB to Serial interface with the `FTDI Chip <http://www.ftdichip.com>`_.
-It has VCP drivers and works well on Windowz, Linux and OS X.
+You may want to get USB to Serial interface with the `FTDI Chip <http://www.ftdichip.com>`_; it has VCP drivers and works well on Windowz.

 **Q:**